-According to the Finnish Auditing Act (2007/459), the aggregate duration of the consecutive terms of the person acting as the auditor in a public company may not exceed seven years.
+According to the Finnish Auditing Act (1141/2015), the aggregate duration of the consecutive terms of a person or an audit firm acting as the auditor in a public company may not exceed ten years.
+The statutory auditor or audit firm shall be elected after the maximum term of ten years only if the audit is tendered in accordance with the EU Audit regulation Article 16, paragraphs 2-5.

-In 2015, KPMG Oy Ab, with Virpi Halonen, Authorised Public Accountant, as Auditor in Charge acted as Sanoma's statutory auditor.

-Remuneration paid for audit services in 2015 amounted to EUR 1.3 million.
-Remuneration paid to the Company's auditor for non-audit services in 2015 amounted to EUR 0.1 million.
+In 2016, KPMG Oy Ab, with Virpi Halonen, Authorised Public Accountant, as Auditor in Charge acted as Sanoma's statutory auditor.
+Remuneration paid for audit services in 2016 amounted to EUR 1.4 million.
+Remuneration paid to the Company's auditor for non-audit services in 2016 amounted to EUR 0.2 million.